 Loss of Heat or Cool Air:

 There’s a refrigerant leak somewhere – a heat pump heating and air conditioning system is required to have a specific amount of refrigerant in order to work properly.
-Leaks can be common, and a leak will lower the amount of refrigerant in your system, thereby affecting the cool air release process.
+It is not uncommon to encounter refrigerant leaks in a heat pump system.
+If you do not call a professional on our team to perform a repair, the refrigerant levels will become low in your system.
+This will negatively impact the distribution of cool air in your living space.

 When a heat pump makes rattling sounds, it is a sign of loose cover panels or hardware.
 Grinding and squealing noises may indicate a serious problem.
 If this is what is happening to your heat pump, you should immediately turn off your system and call a professional.